enbock/VSCode-Deepseek-Provider/README.md

-The environment variable must be visible to the VS Code **extension host**, so set it before launching VS Code (on Windows: set it for your user account or start VS Code from a shell that exports it) and restart VS Code after changing it.
-A window reload is not always enough.
-Note that clearing the key with **Clear API Key** only removes it from Secret Storage — if `DEEPSEEK_API_KEY` is still set, it keeps being used.
+The environment variable must be visible to the VS Code **extension host**, so set it before launching VS Code (on Windows: set it for your user account or start VS Code from a shell that exports it) and restart VS Code after changing it — a window reload is not always enough.
+The variable applies to every profile.

+If a key exists in both Secret Storage and `DEEPSEEK_API_KEY`, Secret Storage wins. **Clear API Key** only removes the Secret Storage entry — if `DEEPSEEK_API_KEY` is still set, it keeps being used.
+Pick one source and use the other one as a deliberate fallback, not both with different values.

-You can optionally store the key in `settings.json` instead (not recommended):
+You can also store the key in `settings.json` (not recommended):

 ```json
 "deepseek.apiKey": "sk-..."